-Craving a high protein mac and cheese recipe that's silky, creamy, and cheesy?
-One secret ingredient in this pasta recipe adds silkiness and protein without changing the taste of this delicious macaroni and cheese.
-This Lemon Carbonara is another great, silky cheesy pasta recipe.
+Protein mac and cheese recipe is silky, creamy, cheesy, and ready in 20 minutes.
+One secret ingredient in this pasta recipe adds silkiness and protein without changing the taste of classic, delicious macaroni and cheese.

 This post was originally created in partnership with The Soyfoods Council.
 I have been compensated for my time commitment.
 However, my opinions are entirely my own and I have not been paid to publish positive comments.

-[This recipe was originally posted in April 2019.
+[This protein packed recipe was originally posted in April 2019.
 It has been updated with new cooking instructions, expert tips, FAQ, related recipes, and ways to repurpose/use up ingredients]

 Table of contents

 The tofu adds 4-6 grams of protein without changing the flavor in this protein mac and cheese.
 That way we all can enjoy an easy pasta dish with protein already in it.
-You can always add veggies to the mac & cheese or on the side, or not, depending on what you're feeling.
+Add veggies if you want.

 - Or if you want to add some veggies, add frozen veggies to the cooking pasta when it's got about 2-3 minutes left to cook-to save a dish.